Noovo: Coverage

 Unlike TVA, Noovo does not have mandatory cable carriage rights outside Quebec, but may be offered at a cable company's discretion if there is a sufficient local market for French-language television programming.
 Consequently, the network is not widely available outside Quebec, although some communities in Ontario, New Brunswick and Nova Scotia receive Noovo affiliates on cable.

 CFGS-DT in Gatineau is part of the Ottawa television market, and is carried in both analogue and digital on cable systems in nearly all of Eastern Ontario.
 Eastlink systems in Northeastern Ontario also carry CFGS in both analogue and digital.
 Rogers Cable systems in Central and Southwestern Ontario and the Greater Toronto Area, offer CFGS on their digital tier.
 CFTF-DT in Rivière-du-Loup has a rebroadcaster in Edmundston, New Brunswick—the network's only over-the-air transmitter outside Quebec—and is carried in both analogue and digital across most of northern New Brunswick.

 To ensure that the network's coverage of the 2010 Winter Olympics reached francophone viewers outside Quebec, its coverage was simulcast on CPAC, which has mandatory carriage on the basic service of all Canadian cable and satellite providers, from February 12 to 28, 2010.

+Audience and market performance

+In its first year post‑rebrand, Noovo experienced a 10 % increase in overall audience and a 13 % rise in average viewing time—its largest viewership increase to date in Québec’s private French‑language market according to Numeris data.
+The network achieved strong demographic penetration among 18‑ to‑34‑year‑olds, a key target group for advertisers.